GeoHaber/Video-Transcode/README.md

-#Transcoding
+Transcoding Update

-#H264 #H265 #HEVC #MPEG #transcode
+Supported almoust all video Formats: H.264, H.265/HEVC, MPEG, avi etc ...

-The processing is done in a few steps:
+The transcoding process involves several steps:

-  1) Scan the directory pointed to by "WFolder" to build a list of files, while extracting some basic Info like size extension, date, etc ....
+  Directory Scanning: Scan the directory specified by "WFolder" to create a list of files and gather basic information such as size, extension, and date.

-While there are unprocessed files do:
+  File Parsing: Utilize Ffparse to parse each file and extract detailed information about the video, audio, and subtitles.

-  2) Use Ffparse to parse the file, extract all Info about Video, Audio, Subtitle, etc.
+  Conversion Check: Determine if the file requires conversion.

-  3) Check if hte file needs no conversion
+  FFMPEG Command Generation: Use the parsed data to guide FFZa_Brain in generating the appropriate Ffmpeg commands for processing.

-  4) Use the parsed results to figure out what needs to be done by FFZa_Brain to generate the proper Ffmpeg commands
+  Transcoding: Execute the Ffmpeg commands to transcode audio and video, while copying or extracting subtitles as needed.

-  5) Use the Ffmpeg commands generated to transcode both Audio and Video while copying or extracting the subtitles
+  Cleanup: Perform necessary cleanup tasks after transcoding.

-  6) Cleanup
+  Reporting: Generate a report of the results.

-  7) Report results
+Enjoy